 Employees of many small businesses, including directors, can be covered by a RLP – such as limited companies.
 However, some business types are not eligible, such as sole traders (see restrictions below).

-The benefits provided by such policies are not counted towards your pension lifetime allowance, which is currently £1,073,100 (for the 2022/23 tax year).
+As Relevant Life Policies are not registered pension schemes, the benefits provided by such policies are not counted towards your pension lifetime allowance.

 In the majority of cases, Inheritance Tax is not payable on any sums paid out by the insurer, as the cover is written in trust.